 Colostrum also improves recovery from exercise, helping prevent oxidative stress.
 And studies show it may prevent cognitive decline as well.

 Like humans, dogs are suffering more and more from autoimmune disease.
 Over-vaccination, leaky gut and environmental toxins are just some of the factors.
 The PRPs in colostrum help regulate an overactive immune system.
 While growth factors decrease inflammation.
 Both of these are important in reducing the risk of autoimmune disease.

 Immunoglobulins and lactoferrin also help by limiting bacteria and viruses.
 These viruses can trigger or aggravate autoimmune disorders.

 Many dogs have to deal with itching, skin odor and discomfort from yeast.
 Lactoferrin and its peptides have strong antifungal activity.
-That along with colostrum’s immune-boosting properties can help fight your dog’s stubborn yeast infection.
+Along with colostrum’s immune-boosting properties, it can help fight your dog’s stubborn yeast infection.